Clarity-Digital-Twin/brain-go-brrr/TUEV_GAP_ANALYSIS.md

 2) Align normalization → +0.10–0.15 BAC (choose μV or corpus stats based on eval).
 3) Match batch/accum → +0.02–0.05 BAC.
 4) DropPath/Pooling → Stabilization and incremental gains.
+5) Window alignment and/or patch granularity → May unlock minority‑class recall if above steps stall.

 ## Smoking Guns 🔫
 1) Split mismatch: If subjects overlap or splits differ from reference, comparisons are invalid.